talkjs/talkjs-examples/howtos/how-to-create-a-message-center/README.md

-This is an example project for TalkJS's tutorial on [how to create a notification center](https://talkjs.com/resources/how-to-archive-a-conversation/).
+This is an example project for TalkJS's tutorial on [how to create a message center](https://talkjs.com/resources/how-to-create-a-message-center/).

-The project uses TalkJS's [REST API](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/) to create notifications and set the user's conversation access to read-only, and then hides the message field of the inbox.
+The project uses TalkJS's [REST API](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/) to create messages and set the user's conversation access to read-only, and then hides the message field of the inbox.

 ## Prerequisites